systemd/systemd/README.md

 ## Details

+Most documentation is available on [systemd's web site](https://systemd.io/).

-General information about systemd can be found in the [systemd Wiki](https://www.freedesktop.org/wiki/Software/systemd).
+Assorted, older, general information about systemd can be found in the [systemd Wiki](https://www.freedesktop.org/wiki/Software/systemd).

 Information about build requirements is provided in the [README file](README).